Do I need planning consent or building regulations?

 You can make certain types of minor changes to your house without applying for planning permission, this is called "permitted development"

-You can also view an online version of the permitted development legislation.
+You can view an online version of the permitted development legislation.

 You can also check whether you need planning permission, listed building or demolition in a conservation area consent and/or building regulations by sending us a completed Do I need planning consent or building regulations form.
 We aim to respond within 10 working days.
-The checking service is free for building regulations, but there is a fee to check whether you need consent.
+The checking service is free for building regulations, but there is a fee of £44 (including VAT) to check whether you need planning consent.

 Our checking service gives you an informal view of whether you need planning permission.
 For peace of mind, you can apply for a lawful development certificates if you wish.
 This is formal proof that your household building work is lawful and doesn’t require planning permission.
 There is a fee for this service.